During our more than 10 years on the road, we’ve found some of the cheapest places to live in the world, while enjoying an amazing lifestyle.

 Also, have a look at these two posts from our friends Drew and Julie over at Drive On The Left who are living in Shenzhen:

-There are plenty of great places to choose to live in Malaysia including Langkawi Island, Georgetown and Kuala Lumpur.
+There are plenty of great places to choose to live in Malaysia, with the most popular ones for digital nomads being Kuala Lumpur and Penang.
 You can find decent prices on apartments on Airbnb and in local Facebook groups, but they’re definitely a bit pricier in the capital.

-A friend of ours currently lives in Cebu and him and his girlfriend pay just $120 per month for a one bedroom apartment.
-The cost of living in the Philippines is incredibly low and there are hundreds of places you could visit on holiday (including the best Philippines beaches!) within a 30 minute domestic flight.
+A friend of ours currently lives in Cebu and he and his wife pay just $120 per month for a one-bedroom apartment.
+It’s cheap living in the Philippines and there are hundreds of places you could visit on holiday (including the best Philippines beaches!) within a 30-minute domestic flight.

 Read More About The Philippines: